EeshanMukhopadhyay/Text-Summarizer/README.md

 Make sure you have Python 3 installed.
 Then, install the required Python libraries:

-pip install tkinter
+pip install tkinter ,
-pip install newspaper3k
+pip install newspaper3k ,
-pip install sumy
+pip install sumy ,
-pip install pillow
+pip install pillow,

 ## ▶️ How to Run